varnish/Varnish-Book/varnish_book.rst

       The location of the configuration file is ``/etc/default/varnish`` by default.

    ``varnishadm`` uses a non-encrypted key stored in a secret file to authenticate and connect to a Varnish daemon.
-   You can now provide access to the interface on a user-by-user basis by adjusting the read permission on the secret file.
+   You can now provide access to the interface on a per user basis by adjusting the read permission on the secret file.
    The location of the secret file is ``/etc/varnish/secret`` by default, but you can use the ``-S`` option to specify other location.
    The content of the file is a shared secret, which is a string generated under Varnish installation.